slackermorris/typescript-design-patterns/README.md

 ## 🏗️ Structural Patterns

-> _Patterns that deal with object composition and relationships_
+Patterns that deal with object composition and relationships

 ### 📦 Composite

 Compose zero or more similar objects so they can be manipulated as one unified object.

 **→ [Read the full guide](./src/structural/composite/README-composite.md)**

----

 ### 🔗 Composite with Iterator